 This tenured position requires active involvement in significant scholarly research, publication, and/or creative achievement in the wider field.
 The candidate will maintain a professional profile as an actor and/or director.
 In addition to directing the undergraduate musical, they may also act or direct with PlayMakers Repertory company, our LORT D theater in residence within the Department.

 The successful candidate will have at least five years of experience as an acting/ directing teacher at the university, college, or professional level, and have demonstrated professional excellence as evidenced by prior professional achievement and ongoing professional contacts.
 We welcome candidates with movement, stage combat or choreography experience.
 Applicants should have a Master of Fine Arts degree from an accredited institution or equivalent professional experience.
 The department welcomes applications from individuals who may have had nontraditional career paths, or who may have taken time off for family reasons (e.g., childcare, caring for disabled or elderly family.)

+This is a full-time tenured position beginning July 1,2023.
+For more information and to apply, visit https://unc.peopleadmin.com/postings/243236 .
+Application deadline is 12/5/2022.
 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
-All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.
+All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.